vaibhavr4/Sales_Prediction_Spark/README.md

-# Sales_Prediction_Spark
+# Sales_Prediction in Apache Spark
-Predicting sale prices using a simple linear regression model
+Predicting sale prices using a simple linear regression model implemented using MLlib in Apache Spark